veeambestpractise/best-practices-guide/resource_planning/virtual_appliance_mode.md

 domain (using the same KMIP server).

-Backup modes Direct Storage Access and Backup from Storage Snapshots are unavailable for encrypted virtual machines, and NBD will not be as performant. vSphere 6.5 also enforces SSL/TLS encryption for network mode (NBD), rendering virtual appliance mode a much more performant alternative, and will reduce host CPU usage.
+Backup modes Direct Storage Access and Backup from Storage Snapshots are unavailable for encrypted virtual machines.
+NBD will be slower as virtual appliance mode as vSphere 6.5 also enforces SSL/TLS encryption for network mode (NBD).
+Thus, virtual appliance mode will be the best performing choice, and it reduces host CPU load.

 ## Recommendations